Handling Problematic Tenants with Ease

 - Open Channels: Provide multiple channels for tenants to reach you, such as email, phone, or a property management app.

-- Clear Policies: Make sure your policies are clearly stated in the lease agreement and reiterated at the start of the tenancy.
+- Clear Policies: Make sure your policies are clearly written in the lease agreement.
+Repeat them at the start of the tenancy.

 - Prompt Responses: Respond to tenant queries or complaints promptly to show that you value their concerns.